 Joan Crawford would be the poster child for the adoptive parent whose adoption journey was not a bed of roses.
 Her first adopted child, daughter Christina, wrote Mommie Dearest, as an expose’ about her abusive and alcoholic mother.
 The book was later turned into a movie starring Faye Dunaway, making it plain as day to those who flocked to the theaters to see it that there was no happily ever after, or anything close to it, in that family.

 Comedian, actress, and TV personality Rosie O’Donnell didn’t experience a happily ever after either.
-She adopted daughter Chelsea as a baby in 1997.
+She adopted her daughter Chelsea as a baby in 1997.
 At age 17, Chelsea ran away from home and was reported missing by her mother.
-Found a week later with her then boyfriend, Chelsea was home only a short time before leaving to live with her birth mother when she turned 18.
+Found a week later with her then-boyfriend, Chelsea was home only a short time before leaving to live with her birth mother when she turned 18.
 Rosie’s daughter struggled with depression and anxiety and had a strained relationship with her mother for years.

 Celebrities are high-profile people whose almost every move is covered by the media.
-As a result, their involvement in adoption brings the topic to the public’s conscious and impacts their view of and actions taken towards adoption.
+As a result, their involvement in adoption brings the topic to the public’s consciousness and impacts their view of and actions taken towards adoption.
 Celebrity adoptive parents have made clear to those following them that adoption is an acceptable way to expand a family, children can be adopted from overseas, older children are available for adoption as well as infants and toddlers, foster care is where there are many kids in need of forever homes, members of a forever family do not have to have the same color skin, single individuals are capable of parenting a child, and adopting a child doesn’t guarantee a happily ever after.
 Hooray for those lessons, Hollywood!